An SQL text by Erland

 or

-The workaround is certainly simple: run a SELECT that assigns the result into a variable, and the test on the variable.
+The workaround is certainly simple: run a SELECT that assigns the result into a variable, and run the test on that variable.
 But nevertheless the inconsistency sticks out like a sore thumb.
 And, assume that you are in a stressful situation where you need to address a performance problem with an IF EXISTS query.
 You realise that the MAXDOP hint is what you need.
-Certainly you get far less nervous if you could only insert the query hint, rather than having to actually edit the code to move the query, add a variable and all that.
+Certainly, you would be far less nervous if you could only insert the query hint, rather than having to actually edit the code to move the query, add a variable and all that.

 SQL Server MVPs Aaron Bertrand and Hugo Kornelis have submitted the items Query hints not allowed after or inside IF EXISTS() and Allow Common Table Expressions in all query expressions.